sabbaticaldev/index.html/packages/aiflow/README.md

 aiflow provides several utility functions to help with common tasks:

-- `generatePrompt`: Generates a prompt based on a template and input parameters.
+- `prompt`: Generates a prompt based on a template and input parameters.
 - `cleanLLMResponse`: Cleans and formats the response from an LLM.
 - `parseXML`: Parses an XML string into a JavaScript object.
 - `generateXMLFormat`: Generates an XML string from a JavaScript object.